alanng10/Country/Docue/a.md

 The time is any time.

-The alpha is any alpha.
+The world is any world.

-The class is any class.
+The galaxy is any galaxy.

 The center is any center.